 (#1505)When there is a transmission failure within a polled TXOP, the short retry count(#2431) (as described in 10.23.2.12 (Retransmit procedures)) corresponding to the failed MSDU or MMPDU shall be incremented.
-An MPDU belonging to a TC is subject to the respective retry limit as well as the dot11EDCATableMSDULifetime and is discarded when either of them is exceeded.
+An MPDU belonging to a UP is subject to the respective retry limit as well as the dot11EDCATableMSDULifetime and is discarded when either of them is exceeded.
 An MPDU belonging to a TS with a specified delay bound is subject to delay bound and is discarded if the MPDU could not be transmitted successfully since it has been delivered to the MAC.
 An MPDU belonging to a TS with an unspecified delay is subject to dot11MaxTransmitMSDULifetime and is discarded when it is exceeded.

 P1850L15

-Control fields of these frames shall indicate the TC or TS to which the MPDU belongs.
-Furthermore, either the Queue Size subfield shall indicate the amount of queued traffic present in the output queue that the STA uses for traffic belonging to this TC or TS, or the TXOP Duration Requested subfield shall indicate the duration that the STA requests for use in the next TXOP for traffic belonging to this TC or TS.
+Control fields of these frames shall indicate the UP or TS to which the MPDU belongs.
+Furthermore, either the Queue Size subfield shall indicate the amount of queued traffic present in the output queue that the STA uses for traffic belonging to this UP or TS, or the TXOP Duration Requested subfield shall indicate the duration that the STA requests for use in the next TXOP for traffic belonging to this UP or TS.
 The queue size value reflects the amount on the appropriate queue not including the present MPDU.
 The queue size value may remain constant in all QoS Data frames that carry fragments of the same MSDU even if the amount of queued traffic changes as successive fragments are transmitted.
 In order to inform the HC of queue status, a STA may use the QoS Null frame indicating the TID and the queue size or TXOP duration request (also see 10.23.3.5.2 (TXOP requests)).

 P1851L12